ospalh/3d-printing/yacs/description_3yaccs.md

 * Twelve UK pennies
 * Twelve 1 角人民币 (1 Jiao RMB) coins

-The 1 euro cent version is somewhat smaller than the other ones, with thin wall between the bearing and the coins, and an thinner outer wall, compared to the other STLs.
+The 1 euro cent version is somewhat smaller than the other ones, with a thin wall between the bearing and the coins, and a thinner outer wall, compared to the other STLs.

 # How designed